VerneShi/Atlanta_Eviction_Prediction/README.md

 1. **Clone the Repository**: Clone the repository to your local machine to have access to all the necessary files.

-2. **Install Dependencies**: Make sure to install all required packages and libraries as specified in the requirements.txt file.
+2. **Install Dependencies**: Make sure to install all required packages and libraries.

 3. **Data Cleaning**: For the data cleaning process, please refer to [model_pipeline_v5.ipynb](path/to/model_pipeline_v5.ipynb).

 4. **Prediction Model**: And for our prediction model, please refer to [final_prediction.ipynb](path/to/final_prediction.ipynb).

-5. **ACS Code and Variable Names**: You can find ACS code and their variable names in [Variable Names for API](./datasets/Variable Names for API.xlsx).
+5. **ACS Code and Variable Names**: You can find ACS code and their variable names in [Variable Names for API](path/to/VariableNamesforAPI.xlsx).

 6. **County Tract Changes**: You can find each county's Tract Changes in the [datasets folder](path/to/datasets).